 The EMF of a source may be defined as the work done by the source in taking a unit positive charge from its lower potential terminal to the higher potential terminal.

-Electromotive force (or emf) is the energy supplied by the source in taking a unit positive charge once round the complete circuit.
+Electromotive force (or emf) is the energy supplied by the source in taking a unit positive charge once around the complete circuit.
 It is equal to the terminal potential difference measured in an open circuit.

 EMF = work done/charge